saishandilya/devops-infra/README.md

     - The process may take 15–20 minutes to complete.
 3. **Infrastucture Cleanup**
     - On the **local machine**, navigate to the `infrastructure` folder.
-    - Run the command: `terraform destroy --auto-approve`.
+    - Run the command: `terraform destroy -target="module.ec2" -var-file="ec2.tfvars" -auto-approve`.
     - This removes the **three EC2 instances** used for the `Ansible` and `Jenkins Master-Slave` configuration.

 ## **Conclusion**